€40-€600Florentine embroidery in Florence

 Typical places: • embroidery workshops • artisan linen shops • schools of applied arts • historic cooperatives

-They are often quiet spaces, feminine in the strongest sense: not exposed, not loud, not made for display.
+They are often quiet spaces, feminine in the strongest sense: not exposed, not noisy, not a storefront display.

 Get the full verified list — map, hours, reviews — for Florentine embroidery in Florence.